ChucKN0risK/lucho.cool/src/content/posts/responsive-navigation-principles.md

 ![](@/assets/img/blog/progressive-disclosure-navigation-2.gif)

-Note : I didn't manage to hide the horizontal scrollbar on Firefox.
+Note: I didn't manage to hide the horizontal scrollbar on Firefox.
 They did it on The Guardian though but I don't know how.
 Your help on this is more than welcome :)

 <iframe height="300" style="width: 100%;" scrolling="no" title="Responsive Navigation Principle #2 - Progressive Disclosure With Horizontal Scroll" src="https://codepen.io/ChucKN0risK/embed/LGzmmW?default-tab=html%2Cresult" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/ChucKN0risK/pen/LGzmmW">